mridhula28/Stereochem/README.md

 ## 🔥 Usage

 Once all the boring installation work is done, the fun can start!
 Open the `src` folder and open the `stereochem_project` file.
-Go to the terminal at type in:
+Go to the terminal and type in:

 ```
 streamlit run StereoChem/src/stereochem/stereochem_project.py